 Information Flow

-Functionality that enables the communication of personal information across geo-political jurisdictions by private or public entities involved in governmental, economic, social or other activities.
+Functionality that enables the communication of personal information across geo-political jurisdictions by private or public entities involved in governmental, economic, social or other activities in accordance with privacy policies, agreements and legal requirements.

 Sensitivity

 Functionality that provides special handling, processing, security treatment or other treatment of specified information, as defined by law, regulation or policy.